 Welfare benefits regulations can be complicated.
 These updates offer guidance on some recent changes to the regulations that may affect people who are offered payment for public involvement in research while receiving welfare benefits.

-The NIHR Centre for Engagement and Dissemination strongly advises anyone who receives welfare benefits to seek expert, personalised advice before accepting payment for involvement.
+The NIHR strongly advises anyone who receives welfare benefits to seek expert, personalised advice before accepting payment for involvement.
 The Benefits Advice Service, provided by Bedford Citizens Advice Bureau, offers free and confidential advice that is specific to individuals’ circumstances and uses the latest regulations.

 A note on terminology: The Department for Work and Pensions regulations refer to public involvement as ‘service user involvement’, and it is advisable to use this term when corresponding or discussing payment for public involvement with welfare benefits authorities.